News and Press Releases

 To learn more about Save To Win follow the link below:

 The Peninsula Education Grant Program (PEG) offers charitable grants to fund programs, materials, and related resource needs for educators to assist in providing learning and growing opportunities for their students.

 Grants are available to educators in all primary or secondary classes for both public and accredited private schools within Mason, Kitsap, Jefferson, Clallam and Grays Harbor Counties.
 The grant amounts will be awarded between $300.00 - $500.00 for implementation of new programs, continuation of existing programs, materials, equipment, or supplies.
 Applications have been made available to school districts as well as in our branches.

 As part National Financial Wellness Month, Peninsula CU President/CEO Jim Morrell spoke about the importance of starting healthy savings habits early.
 One of our Scottie Savers Hannah, joined Jim on the air to talk about what she likes to save for.

 Listen to the interview here:

-To learn more about Scottie Savers, and how follow the link below.
+To learn more about Scottie Savers, follow the link below.

 Franklin Delano Roosevelt signed the Credit Union Act in 1934 enabling consumers to form not-for-profit, cooperative financial institutions of their own.
 The desire then - and now - was to allow members to focus on the needs of their families, not the needs of bank stockholders.
 Credit Unions give consumers a choice and keep banks in check with our lower fees and higher savings rates.